adamolnar/Portfolio_5_Cherry_Leaves_Mildew/README.md

 9. **Seaborn** is a Python visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics.

+10. **OpenCV** (Open Source Computer Vision Library) is a library of programming functions mainly aimed at real-time computer vision.
+It provides tools and utilities for image processing, object detection, face recognition, and more, making it indispensable for computer vision applications.

 <br>

 ## <div style="background-color:grey" id="credits">CREDITS</div>